Configuring

 Configuring ingress

-If you are running on other Kubernetes platforms, the Event Endpoint Management operator will create ingress resources to provide external access.
-No default hostnames will be assigned to the ingress resource, and you must set hostnames for each exposed endpoint defined for the Event Manager and Event Gateway instances.
+If you are running on other Kubernetes platforms, the Event Endpoint Management operator creates ingress resources to provide external access.
+No default hostnames are assigned to the ingress resource, and you must set hostnames for each exposed endpoint that is defined for the Event Manager and Event Gateway instances.

 For the Event Manager instance, the spec.manager.endpoints[] section of your EventEndpointManagement custom resource must contain entries for the following service endpoints: